BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_03.md

     - Psychic
     - Sludge Wave

-Ciel uses a team full of Flying types on New World Field, meaning they'll all have a speed advantage over grounded Pokemon but have weakened defenses.
+Ciel uses a team full of Flying types on New World Field, meaning they'll all have a speed advantage over grounded Pokémon but have weakened defenses.
 Celesteela, will probably give you flashbacks to the Lin fight - it's as cruel as ever, this time with a Magical Seed to really amplify the Beast Boost shenanigans.
 With a Special Landorus Set, mega Pinsir with Priority, boosted Darkinium-Z Zapdos, and more... this is a tough team.
 I recommend abusing Power Gem / Rockinium-Z boosts, Magical Seeds of your own, and Trick Room for this one.

 **Relationship Point Choices:**
 - After giving Blake the ring, defeat Umbral Ciel (+1 Ciel)